COMMERCIAL AND CORPORATE FLYING WITHIN THE EUROPEAN UNION

 Flying commercially within the EU

-- What is the real difference between Temporary Admission and full importation in this context?
+What is the real difference between Temporary Admission and full importation in this context?

-- Which limitations disappeared in 2016?
+Which limitations were removed in 2016?

 The customs aspect of flying within the EU

-Any aircraft flying into the EU will operate under customs control using either the Temporary Admission procedure (TA) or full importation (FI).
+Any aircraft flying into the EU will fly under customs control using either Temporary Admisison (TA) or full importation (FI).
 There are no other options.
-The TA procedure can only be used by EU outsiders where the aircraft is owned (including any UBOs), operated, registered, and based outside the EU, leaving EU insiders with only one option: full importation.
+If the aircraft is not already fully imported, the aircraft will automatically be considered as flying under TA even though the owner or operator has not themselves taken any action to activate this procedure or realized that their aircraft is flying under TA.
+The TA procedure is thus always required for non-EU imported aircraft, even for flights with only one stop within the EU.
+Here, non-compliance with TA will most likely activate a direct payment of the VAT (ranging from 17-27%) and customs duty (ranging from 2.7-7.7%) for the owner or operator.
+The TA procedure can only be used by EU outsiders where the aircraft is owned (including any UBOs), operated, registered, and based outside the EU, leaving EU insiders only one option: full importation.
 EU outsiders can, of course, choose to use full importation instead of TA if they find it beneficial.
-However, both options can be used commercially or privately if applied correctly.
+However, both options can be used commercially, corporately, or privately if applied correctly.

-It is often tricky for laypeople to see the differences between the two entry options, but the flexibility and long-term consequences are very different, and there are certain conditions, which must be taken into consideration when opting for TA or FI.
-Non-compliance with either the TA or FI regulations will most likely activate a direct payment of the VAT (ranging 17-27%) and customs duty (2.7-7.7%).
-Please, see the below-mentioned TA and FI scenarios A-C.
+It is often tricky for laypeople to see the differences between the two entry options, but the flexibility and long-term consequences are indeed very different, and certain preconditions must be considered when opting for TA or FI.
+Non-compliance with the TA or FI procedures will likely activate a direct VAT payment (17-27%) and customs duty (2.7-7.7%).

-A: Flying charters under Temporary Admission
+Scenario A: Flying charters under Temporary Admission

 Period of stay: Up to six months of flying within the EU.